- shuffle (v.)

 - shuffle (n.)

 - 1620s, "an evasion, trick;" 1640s, "a wavering or undecided course of behavior meant to deceive;" from shuffle (v.).
 Meaning "a slow, heavy, irregular manner of moving" is from 1847; that of "a dance in which the feet are shuffled" is from 1640s.
 Meaning "a change in the order of playing-cards" is from 1650s.
-Phrase lost in the shuffle is from 1930.
+Figurative phrase lost in the shuffle is from 1888, apparently from the card-playing sense.